The Spence Brothers Legacy

-With nearly 125 years of commercial construction under our belt – one can only imagine the countless projects supporting our construction legacy!
+With over 125 years of commercial construction under our belt – one can only imagine the countless projects supporting our construction legacy!

 We went through boxes and boxes of photos stored in a basement vault going way, way back in time.
 After crawling out with our treasures discovered (and leaving a little bit of a mess), we’d like to share a few of our legacy projects as a glimpse back to some of our historic accomplishments.
 Check back often – we have much more to share!

 Ann Arbor, MI

 The University of Michigan – Crisler Arena

 Originally constructed by Spence Brothers in the late 1960’s, Crisler Arena symbolizes our long-standing construction relationship with The University of Michigan.
 It is a monumental testimony of the trust put in Spence Brothers to build this playground for tomorrow’s superstars.
 The recent Crisler Center Expansion further strengthens Spence Brothers’ legacy for the iconic structure.

 Royal Oak, MI